Kisutora/KisuTweaks/README.md

 ## 🎨Sculpting & Coloring
 - Removed Sculpting and Coloring tool cooldowns
 - >🎉Planet artists rejoice!
 No more unreasonable cooldowns.
- - **Introducing 8 new trade bundles that give you sculpting and coloring tools!**
+ - **Added 8 new trade bundles that give you sculpting and coloring tools!**

 ### How to aquire:
 - **Planet Artiste 1 / Explorer 1**